Ethan-Xia/Python/README.md

 It seems that don't need to change ancount in setting, jsut 'clone' a project from Git and then pull changed file!

-Now I have changed the README.md, I will try to pull it!

-Successfully in test commit!
+Now I have changed the README.md, I must commit it to local repository!Successfully in test commit!

+Notice that **commit** operation just commit change in **local repository**, but I want to I can see the change online, I need to pull project!

+**Pull project** operation will uploading the project change to online!